Kids Art Doll

 Pip Squeak was SMITTEN.
 HER very own doll.
 SHE designed it all.
 She was so happy and showed everyone straight away.

-Red Ted came home (from a bike ride with Opapa) and also wanted to make one – he decided on Superhero Robin!
+Red Ted came home (from a bike ride with Opapa) and also wanted to make a Kids Art Doll – he decided on Superhero Robin!
 Made me smile.
 We went through the above process and I also found some shiny fabric to make a cape.
 On Red Ted’s doll I gave the doll a bit more shape around the head and neck.
 Makes sewing a bit fiddlier, but he was happy.

 Once finished, both kids wanted to make ANOTHER doll.
 So we did.
 In total 4 dolls in 24 hours.
 Phew.
 But very happy kids.